Speexvocon/FlipperZeroESPexpansion/README.md

 	First, hold down the PrgEN button.
 	While holding the PrgEN button, press the reset button.
-	Let go of both.
+	Let go of reset, then let go of PrgEN.
 If you did this correctly, you should be in program mode.

 To program with the flipper: